arieare/game-jam-github-game-off-2024/game/common/utility/README.md

-- util is a reusable functions that only did one job
+- util is a reusable functions that only did one functional job